crosscompute/crosscompute-workshops/20171214 Computational Approaches to Fight Human Trafficking/README.md

     - PyLadies NYC
 - Recorded Participants: 44

-## How It Started
+## Method
 - In September 2014, Professor Yuliya Zabyelina mentioned that she had been researching issues related to human trafficking.
 - In September 2017, Eric Schles described some of the approaches he had taken to help investigators fight human trafficking.
 - In October 2017, Professor Zabyelina suggested that a dataset of human trafficking incidents from court cases and news articles would be useful.
 Civic Hall offered to host our event at their venue.

-## How We Prepared

 - In November 2017, we introduced the guest speakers to each other.
 Aida Shoydokova started analyzing U.S. Department of Justice court cases.
 The Python Software Foundation awarded a grant to PyLadies NYC to co-host the event.
 Our team posted flyers at universities and ordered catering from Fresco Tortillas.
-- By December 2017, several work sessions and team rehearsals had resulted in a workable agenda.
+- By December 2017, several work sessions and team rehearsals resulted in a workable agenda.
 However, there were harrowing last minute changes to the workshop content and CrossCompute platform, mostly to handle spaCy's huge memory footprint.
 We invited the PyLadies NYC organizers to introduce each guest speaker.

-## What Happened
+## Results
+We had a total of 44 recorded participants, not including Civic Hall members and staff who were working at their desks.
+- 3 guest speakers
+- 5 volunteers
+- 17 participants from PyLadies NYC
+- 19 participants from EventBrite

 1. Olga Creutzburg, Business Director at CrossCompute, welcomed the audience.
 2. Reshama Shaikh, Co-Organizer of PyLadies NYC, explained the code of conduct and introduced Yuliya Zabyelina.